jquery/download.jqueryui.com/README.md

 ## Appendix

-### Compile and install ImageMagick from source
+### Install ImageMagick

+You will need ImageMagic `7.x` with PNG support.
+If your distribution doesn't provide such a version (on macOS it is included in the `imagemagick` Homebrew package), you will need to compile ImageMagick from source.

-Follow instructions from https://legacy.imagemagick.org/script/install-source.php to install ImageMagic `6.6.9-10`.
+Follow instructions from https://imagemagick.org/script/install-source.php to install ImageMagic `7.x`.
 Then, in the ImageMagick directory, invoke:
 ```
 $ ./configure CFLAGS=-O5 CXXFLAGS=-O5 --prefix=/opt --enable-static --with-png --disable-shared
 ```